 Where:

-Li = Loss on Ignation (%)
+Li = Loss on Ignition (%)

 Wo = Beginning weight (g)

 Wt = Final weight (g)

 2.3.3 Texture of Substrate

 Soil texture was determined by taking soil samples and analyzing them based on existing references, namely the technique in the field [25].
 The determination was conducted as follows: the soil mass was moistened with water and massaged with the index finger and thumb.
 Furthermore, a moist ball was formed, rolled up, and seen for its resistance to pressure and stickiness when the index finger and thumb were separated.